Quitting Smoking is Key – Here’s How to Do It

 If you’ve already quit smoking and you resume the habit, it can be hard to stop.
 “One cigarette becomes two, and then four, and then it might not be long before you’re back up to what you were smoking before you quit,” said Thomas Bauer, M.D., chief of Thoracic Surgery at Hackensack Meridian Jersey Shore University Medical Center.
 There are other things you can do to manage your stress that don’t involve tobacco.
 Here are some tips on how to manage your stress while still kicking the habit:

 - Take a deep breath.
 Meditation and deep breathing are excellent ways to ease stress and feel more emotionally and mentally centered.
-Not sure where to start?
-Hackensack Meridian Healthoffers several online, live sessions to help you manage stress and practice mindful meditation and self-care.

 - Go for a walk.
 Get outside and stroll around your neighborhood or on a hiking trail — making sure to maintain social distancing and wearing a mask if you cannot.